tomyo/auto-scroll/README.md

 ## Knonw Issues
 * Sites using the header `strict-origin-when-cross-origin` won't load the script.

-* Only work in Firefox
+* The way I wrote it seems to only work in Firefox 😅
   - [Writing mode for input elements is not working on chromium based browsers](https://bugs.chromium.org/p/chromium/issues/detail?id=681917&q=meter%20writing-mode&can=2), as I found out trying this widget there.
+  - Gnome Web browser (only one with WebKitGTK I have) doesn't even support bookmarlets: `SyntaxError: Unexpected token '%'`